rkbellintegration/rkbellintegration.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Rajeev Singh.
+My name is  Rajeev Singh.
 I have the following qualities:

 - I am a technology enthusiast
 - I'm extremely loyal to my family
+- I love funny and simple people to interact with
+- I am a great story teller

 What else do you need?